< previous | next >

 September 25 First Hungarian talkie, A Kék Bálvány, directed by Lajos Lázár, is premièred.

 September First edition of The Herald Newsreel is shown in Australian cinemas.
-It is a co-production between Herschells Films and the Melbourne Herald on the initiative of the latter’s proprietor, Keith Murdoch. à September 1932
+It is a co-production between Herschells Films and the Melbourne Herald on the initiative of the latter’s proprietor, Keith Murdoch. > September 1932

 October 11 First programmes produced from London by the International Broadcasting Company (IBC) are transmitted: a Special Concert for the Benefit of British Listeners from Radio Normandie at Fécamp at 20:00 and The Vocalion Concert of Newly Released Broadcast Records from Radio Toulouse at 22:30.
 The latter was the first sponsored programme, paid for by the Vocalion record label.
-Programmes continue to be transmitted on Sundays. â November 29
+Programmes continue to be transmitted on Sundays.
+IBC: > November 29

-Radio Normandie
+more on Radio Normandie

 October 24 Ulysses A Sanabria gives a cinema-television demonstration at the B S Moss Broadway Theatre in New York.
 The 45-line image dissected by a scanning disc 3.5 ft in diameter with a spiral of 45 two-inch lenses produces an image 10ft square.